footdabmommy/wse/docs/source/donator.rst

 Anyone with UwU rank or above has the ability to punch Jr. Mods, Mods, bAdmins and Owners.
 Simply punch them to send them to the skies!

-.. note:: The UwU rank or above is needed for this perk!
+.. note:: The UwU rank or above is needed for this perk!, and staff may opt out of this if they want to!